scivey/dedelimit/README.md

 </form>
 ```

 `dedelimit` can be used to recreate objects from flattened keys on the client-side or server-side.
 In the most straightforward case, this form will just be serialized and passed via POST call to `/api/customers`, with no further action on the client side.
 Recreating the original object is pointless there.
-If client-side models also need updating, then handling it client-side is more important.
+If client-side models also need updating, then handling it in-browser is more important.

 Used server-side with Express, parsing the form looks like this:
 ```javascript